Marianna, Florida

-Marianna is a city in and the county seat of Jackson County, Florida, United States, and it is home to Chipola College.
-The population was 6,102 at the 2010 census.
-In 2018 the estimated population was 7,091.
+Marianna is a city in and the county seat of Jackson County, Florida, United States, and it is home to Chipola College, part of the state's public system.
 The official nickname of Marianna is "The City of Southern Charm".

-History
+The population was 6,245 at the 2020 census.

+Early history

-Marianna was founded in 1828 by Scottish entrepreneur Scott Beverege, who named the town after his daughters Mary and Anna.
-The following year, it was designated as the county seat, superseding the earlier settlement of Webbville, which soon after dissolved and no longer exists.
+Marianna was founded in 1828 by Scottish entrepreneur Scott Beveridge (2010 source) aka Beverege, who named the town after his daughters Mary and Anna.
+The following year, it was designated as the county seat.
+It attracted businesses from the former sear, Webbville, which became defunct.
 Marianna was platted along the Chipola River.

 Many planters from North Carolina relocated to Jackson County to develop new plantations to take advantage of the fertile soil.
 They relied on the labor of enslaved African Americans brought from the Upper South in the domestic slave trade.

 Civil War era

 Governor John Milton, a major planter who owned the Sylvania Plantation and hundreds of slaves, was a grandson of Revolutionary War hero John Millton, and a descendant of Sir Christopher Milton, the brother of the famous English poet, John Milton.
-However, Milton did not have to rely solely on a distinguished American founding family name.
 A Marianna resident, he was elected as governor of Florida, serving during the Civil War years.
 Governor Milton opposed the Confederate States of America rejoining the United States.

 As federal troops were preparing to take control of Tallahassee, Governor Milton received word that the Civil War had ended and that Florida would again be part of the United States.
-On April 1, 1865, as the Southern cause was collapsing, Milton died of a gunshot wound from his gun at Sylvania.
-A New York Times article, written in polemic style, attributed Governor Milton's sudden death to suicide, which conflicted with local reporting from Florida.
-The Governor's words, likely political oratorical hyperbole, that he "would rather die" than suffer the humiliation of Federal invasion, were linked to his sudden death by the New York Times.
-The West Florida News reported the sudden death of Florida's fifth Governor as a hunting accident.
+On April 1, 1865, as the Southern cause was collapsing, Milton was found dead of a gunshot wound at Sylvania.
+The New York Times reported that Governor Milton had committed suicide, noting that he had said he "would rather die" than suffer Federal invasion.
+The West Florida News, by contrast, reported the sudden death of Florida's fifth Governor as a hunting accident.
 Governor Milton was buried in the St. Luke's Episcopal churchyard at Marianna.
-The New York Times article's account persisted in the difficult days of Reconstruction.
+During Reconstruction, the Times account dominated.

 Marianna was the site of a Civil War battle in 1864 between a small home guard of about 150 boys, older men, and wounded soldiers, and a contingent of approximately 700 Federal troops.